WHAT YOU SHOULD KNOW:

 - Vital signs: Caregivers will check your blood pressure, heart rate, breathing rate, and temperature.
 They will also ask about your pain.
 These vital signs give caregivers information about your current health.

 During your test:

-- You will lie on your back or left side on a table or bed.
-Gel is put on the left side of your chest to help the transducer pick up the sound waves.
-Your caregiver moves the transducer back and forth on your chest.
-Pictures of your moving heart will show up on the screen.
-During the test, you need to lie very still.
+- You will lie on your back or left side.
+Your healthcare provider will place gel on your chest and move an ultrasound probe back and forth on your chest to look at your heart.
+You will need to lie still during the test.
 You may be told to hold your breath at times, or to breathe slowly.
-Your caregiver may put a contrast agent (dye) into your IV.
-The dye helps the pictures of your heart show up better.
+Your healthcare provider may put a contrast agent into your IV.
+The contrast agent will help the pictures of your heart show up better.

 - If you are having a stress TTE, you may need to run on a treadmill or ride an exercise bike.
 If you cannot exercise, you may be given medicine in your IV that causes your heart to work harder.
-During a stress TTE, caregivers will check your heart at rest and while your heart is under stress.
-Caregivers will look for changes in your heart function as your heart beats faster and harder.
-Caregivers wipe the gel off your chest once they have all of the information they need.
+During a stress TTE, healthcare providers check your heart at rest and while your heart is under stress.
+Healthcare providers will look for changes in your heart function as your heart beats faster and harder.

 After your test:

 You may be able to go home after your test.
 If you are staying in the hospital, you may be taken back to your room.